Modeling Binary Outcomes

 Logistic Regression

-Logistic Regression uses the logistic model to formulate the relationship between the predictors and the outcome.
+Logistic Regression uses the logistic model to formulate the relationship between a predictor and the outcome.

 More specifically, for an outcome of Y:

-The Predictors variable will model the probability of observing category 1 (\(P(Y=1)\))
+The predictor variable will model the probability of observing category 1 (\(P(Y=1)\))

 The regression coefficients quantify how a specific predictor changes the odds of observing the first category of the outcome (\(Y = 1\))